Amazon misses second-quarter profit estimates

-(Reuters) - Amazon.com Inc (AMZN.O) fell short of second-quarter profit estimates on Thursday as the world’s biggest online retailer faces fierce competition from Walmart (WMT.N) and other e-commerce players globally and invested more in marketing and faster delivery.
+July 25 (Reuters) - Amazon.com Inc fell short of second-quarter profit estimates on Thursday as the world’s biggest online retailer faces fierce competition from Walmart and other e-commerce players globally and invested more in marketing and faster delivery.

 The company forecast net sales in the range of $66 billion and $70 billion for the third quarter.
 Analysts were expecting revenue of $67.27 billion, according to IBES data from Refinitiv.